abevoelker/devise-passwordless/README.md

 end
 ```

-Then, you'll need to set up your Devise routes like so to use the passwordless controllers to modify Devise's default session create logic and to handle processing magic links:
+Then, change your route to process sessions using the passwordless sessions controller:

 ```ruby
 # config/routes.rb